VISITING THE UFFIZI GALLERIES

-A combined ticket, which is available from 1 March 2018, consists of a single priority entry ticket for all three sites of the Uffizi Galleries (Uffizi, Pitti Palace and Boboli Gardens).
-It can be used on 3 consecutive days from the date of issue.
-Priority access is not available for the first Sunday of the month, when entry is free.
+A combined ticket, which is available from 1 March 2018, consists of a single ticket with priority admission to the three museum sites of the Uffizi Galleries (Uffizi, Pitti Palace and Boboli Gardens).
+It can be used on 5 consecutive days from the date of issue.
+Priority access is not valid on free admission days.

 Can I use the Uffizi ticket to enter the National Archaeological Museum of Florence?